 - Living well with dementia – keeping physically and mentally active, post-diagnostic support and accessing appropriate services.
 Making our church ‘dementia friendly’.

 - ‘I need you to minister to me’ – Pastoral support for all those whose lives are touched by dementia, including carers and families.
 Communication skills and forming relationships as dementia advances.
 Outreach to residential and nursing homes.
 Life Story work from a spiritual perspective.
 This module will be particularly relevant for Pastoral Workers, Volunteers, Ministers of the Eucharist as well as Clergy and Deacons.

 - ‘The Power of Presence’ – Spiritual accompaniment at the end of life – providing a spiritual dimension to end of life care.
 Communicating when the power of speech has been lost.
 Ensuring that spiritual needs are understood and met at the end of life.
 Listening to and supporting families, friends and loved ones.

-A launch event will be held on 31st May 2017, with opportunities to learn more about:
+A launch event was held on 24th July 2017, with opportunities to learn more about:

 - The dementia friendly communities initiative

 - Spiritual accompaniment at the end of life